evancz/guide.elm-lang.org/types/union_types.md

 Many languages have trouble expressing data with weird shapes in a reliable way.
 They give you a small set of built-in types, so you have to represent *everything* with them.
 So you often find yourself using `null` or boolean flags or strings to encode details in a way that is quite error prone.

-Elm has *union types* so that you never find yourself in this situation again!
+Elm has *union types* so that you never find yourself in this situation again.
 It lets you create new types so you can represent complex data much more naturally.
+This is one of the most important features in Elm, and you will use it a lot!

 This section will show a bunch of common use cases, starting with enumerations and building up to complex data structures.

+> **Note:** Union types are sometimes called [tagged unions](https://en.wikipedia.org/wiki/Tagged_union).
+Some communities call them [ADTs](https://en.wikipedia.org/wiki/Algebraic_data_type).

 ## Enumerations